Affirmative Action and Equal Employment Opportunity

 The Affirmative Action and Equal Employment Opportunity initiative that the University of Wisconsin Green Bay supports relies on a number of different policies, and this page briefly states them and their general purpose within Affirmative Action and Equal Opportunity.

-A copy of the Affirmative Action Plan and Affirmative Action Plan for Disabled Workers, Special Disabled Veterans and Veterans of the Vietnam Era is available to the public for general inspection, Monday through Friday, between the hours of 8:00 a.m. and 4:30 p.m. in the Human Resources Office and at the reserve desk of the Cofrin Library.
+A copy of the Affirmative Action Program is available to the public for general inspection, Monday through Friday, between the hours of 8:00 a.m. and 4:30 p.m. in the Human Resources Office, and in the Cofrin Library Archives, room 705 (please visit the Archives website to check their hours).

 A full list of our policies can be found on our Policies page.